Ladder99/ladder99/README.md

 For more on MRIIOT and what we offer, see https://mriiot.com.

-For architecture, design decisions, and milestones/versions/branches, see the [internal docs](docs).
+For architecture, design decisions, and milestones/versions/branches, see the [internal documentation](design).

 ## License

-Apache 2.0
+Open source Apache 2.0